gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 See the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python&WT.mc_id=pycon-blog-dglover) page for information about using the extension. -->

 ## Open the Lab 1 SSH Debug Project

+### Python Flask Web Apps

+In this lab we are going to start and debug a [Flask](https://www.fullstackpython.com/flask.html) app.
+Flask is a popular Web Framework, powerful, but also easy for beginners.

 1. From Visual Studio Code main menu: **File** >**Open Folder**
 2. Select the **PyLab** directory